foselab/CREATest/README.md

 # CREATest

-## Replication package for the paper "Abstract Test Generation for itemis CREATE Statecharts by Code Transformation", submitted to ICST 2025
+## Replication package for the paper "Abstract Test Generation for itemis CREATE Statecharts by Code Transformation", submitted to ICTSS 2025

-This repository contains the replication package for the paper "Abstract Test Generation for itemis CREATE Statecharts by Code Transformation", submitted to ICST 2025.
+This repository contains the replication package for the paper "Abstract Test Generation for itemis CREATE Statecharts by Code Transformation", submitted to ICTSS 2025.
 The package contains the following artifacts:

 * `CREATest`: folder containing the source code of the CREATest tool.
-* `dist`: folder containing the compiled version of the CREATest tool (`CREATest-0.0.2.jar`), together with the needed libraries (e.g., EvoSuite)
+* `dist`: folder containing the compiled version of the CREATest tool (`CREATest-0.0.3.jar`), together with the needed libraries (e.g., EvoSuite)
+* `experiments`: folder containing all the scripts and models used for the ecxperimental evaluation of the tool.
 * `experiments-model`: folder containing the models used in the evaluation of the paper.
     - `from_itemis`: folder containing the models taken from itemis repository
     - `from_stl4iot`: folder containing the models taken from the STL4IoT repository